 "We know that a key inflammatory mediator Substance P is involved in promoting the influx of water into the brain after injury.
-Children naturally have higher levels of this molecule which could be why we see more swelling in child head injury patients than in adults."
+Children naturally have higher levels of this molecule which could be why we see more

 "Using our pre-clinical model we will test if a highly promising therapeutic called an NK1 antagonist, which can stop substance P from binding to its receptor to stop this swelling and improve recovery outcomes."